-The exhibition “The Weather Diaries” has been created in cooperation with the artist-curator duo Sarah Cooper (1974, USA) and Nina Gorfer (1979, Austria), who over the course of two years visited Iceland, Greenland and the Faroe Islands to explore the influence of island environment, cultural identity and traditions on the creativity of local artists and designers.
+The Weather Diaries exhibition has been created in cooperation with the artist-curator duo Sarah Cooper (1974, USA) and Nina Gorfer (1979, Austria), who over the course of two years visited Iceland, Greenland and the Faroe Islands to explore the influence of island environment, cultural identity and traditions on the creativity of local artists and designers.
 As opposed to the scientific approach of traditional anthropologists studying local communities, Cooper & Gorfer transform their observations into poetic stories captured through the lens of a camera.
 Their experiences are transformed into staged portraits filled with symbolism, layers of colour, and textures.
 The staging of each portrait was conducted in collaboration with local fashion designers, which can be seen in the exhibition’s textile installations.

-In “The Weather Diaries”, nature and place, where the artists come from, are put in the foreground.
+In The Weather Diaries, nature and place, where the artists come from, are put in the foreground.
 “Some of the photographs in the show are completely free of figures, capturing the vastness of the North Atlantic landscapes and the violent unpredictability of the weather instead,” Nina says.
 “We felt the power of nature.
-It leaves an imprint on you even if you are there just as a tourist, so of course living and growing up in these places affects you.
+It leaves an imprint on you even if you are there just as a tourist, so, of course, living and growing up in these places affects you.
 The creativity that comes out of these three places has a wildness and a fearlessness to it,” Sarah continues.

 The artist duo Cooper & Gorfer (www.coopergorfer.com) began collaborating on artistic photography projects in 2006, and have since exhibited internationally and published several books of high artistic quality.
 They work according to their own method, in which journeys and meetings with people – and those people’s stories – are in focus.
 Cooper & Gorfer live and work in Gothenburg (Sweden).